dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 The class introduced by an `enum` declaration is considered `final`.

-Since the class cannot have any subclasses, so the modifier does not prevent any otherwise allowed operation, and adding it ensures that the enum class satisfies any requirements introduced by its super-interfaces.
+Since the class cannot have any subclasses, the modifier does not prevent any otherwise allowed operation, and adding it ensures that the enum class satisfies any requirements introduced by its super-interfaces.